MrOrange1992/oreely/README.md

       It is necessary that the database scheme is completly empty befor running the server for the first time.

-3) In Eclipse click File->Import...>Maven>Existing Maving Projects Choose s Root Directory the folder where you have cloned this repository and click Finish
+3) In Eclipse click File->Import...>Maven>Existing Maving Projects

+      Choose as Root Directory the folder where you have cloned this repository and click Finish

 4) After this you should be able to run the application on the tomcat server.